Embloy/Embloy-Developers/docs/guides/get-started-partners.md

 ### Step 3: The "Apply with Embloy" button

-The Embloy button needs to be displayed on every job posting on the job board of customers of your ATS that have enabled the Embloy integration and make a call to the endpoint defined in Step 2.
+The Embloy button needs to be displayed on every job posting on the job board of customers of your ATS that have enabled the Embloy integration and, when pressed, make a call to the endpoint defined in Step 2.

 A typical implementation might look like this, but for this part, you can think of an approach that works best for you: